averyjbrown2/README-generator/README.md

 Use it

 ### Contributing
-Contributions provided by: Hank Holmes
+Contributions provided by: Hank

 ### Tests
 Test it

 ### License
-This application is covered under the MIT license
+This application is covered under the ISC license

 ### Questions
-For further questions, please contact me at me@gmail.com
+For further questions, please contact me at me@email
 [Github](https://unchar.bootcampcontent.com/me/)